 Where to save

 If you pay your money into a bank or building society, they’ll pay you interest on it – see it as a reward for allowing them to look after your money.

 The two most common savings products are ISAs and savings accounts.

 ISA (Individual Savings Account)

 These are very popular as they are a tax-free way of saving or investing – no Income Tax or Capital Gains Tax is payable on money saved or invested within an ISA (sometimes these are called NISA, the ‘n’ standing for ‘new’).

-From April 2016, ISA providers can offer a flexible facility which will let you withdraw and replace money from your ISA, provided it is done within the same tax year.
+ISA providers can now offer a flexible facility which will let you withdraw and replace money from your ISA, provided it is done within the same tax year.

 Don’t forget ISA transfers are still required to move money from previous years ISA subscriptions.

 Help To Buy ISA

 Savers can make an initial deposit of £1,000 when they open a Help to Buy ISA and then receive £50 for every £200 saved up to a maximum of £12,000.